nabangi/eks/README.md

 This can be done in the EC2 console, navigate to your EC2 instances, or click the link below:

+Preferably right click an open it in a new tab.

 | Region          | EC2     |
 | --------------- |:------------------:|
 | us-east-1       | [Console link](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=cloud9;sort=instanceState) |